It’s beloved by Elon Musk and Snoop Dogg, but what is SafeMoon? Our expert talks us through how to buy the new cryptocoin

-Cryptocurrency SafeMoon: what is the new cryptocurrency, what does it cost, and how to buy it in the UK?
+Cryptocurrency SafeMoon continues to soar in popularity: how can you buy it in the UK?

 It’s beloved by Elon Musk and Snoop Dogg, but what is SafeMoon?
 Our expert talks us through how to buy the new cryptocoin